oberdiek/latex-tds/readme.txt

      --> Multivalent20060102.jar (http://multivalent.sourceforge.net/)
   Multivalent and PDFBox are available, pdfbox-rewrite.jar, however, is just a first prototype, not ripe for a release.
+  Therefore this step of post-processing is optional for the project latex-tds.
+The build script looks for the library and skips this steps automatically if necessary.
-  But you can give the build script the option --nopostprocess, that will skip the postprocess steps.
-Or you modify the function to use the Multivalent step only.
+    If you give the build script the option --nopostprocess, then it will skip the postprocess steps (building is faster, the pdf files a little larger).
     Install the jar files in the directory 'lib' where they are expected by the build script.
 * Unix, Perl background is expected.